bsc-health-data/pycones-23-modern-data-stack/README.md

 or download the provided [meltano.yml](https://github.com/bsc-health-data/pydatalondon23-modern-data-stack/blob/main/meltano/meltano.yml)

-But then, we need a database to load our date.
+Now, we need a database to load our data.
 We will use docker to bring up a PostgreSQL instance

 ```
 docker run --name demo_postgres -e POSTGRES_PASSWORD=londonpie -e POSTGRES_USER=postgres -p 5432:5432 -v ${PWD}/postgres:/var/lib/postgresql/data -v ${PWD}/backup:/backup -d postgres
 ```
 NOTE: If port 5432 is not available, port 5433 can be used (remember to change it in the meltano.yml file)

+... and we create our database **demo**.

 ```
 >> docker exec -it demo_postgres bash